cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     worldPosition: Types_2.Point3;
 };

-// Warning: (ae-forgotten-export) The symbol "AnnotationForThresholding" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "ThresholdRangeOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "thresholdVolumeByRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function thresholdVolumeByRange(toolGroupUID: string, annotations: AnnotationForThresholding[], referenceVolumes: Types_2.IImageVolume[], segmentationData: ToolGroupSpecificSegmentationData, options: ThresholdRangeOptions): Types_2.IImageVolume;

-// Warning: (ae-forgotten-export) The symbol "ThresholdRoiStatsOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "thresholdVolumeByRoiStats" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function thresholdVolumeByRoiStats(toolGroupUID: string, annotations: AnnotationForThresholding[], referenceVolumes: Types_2.IImageVolume[], segmentationData: ToolGroupSpecificSegmentationData, options: ThresholdRoiStatsOptions): void;

-// Warning: (ae-missing-release-tag) "throttle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function throttle(func: Function, wait?: number, options?: {
     leading?: boolean;